 It is important to note that facial implants are one of the few reversible procedures in facial cosmetic surgery; they may be removed completely at any time, even years later.
 As with most of our surgical procedures, Dr. Nayak performs most facial implant procedures procedures in our in-office AAAHC-accredited operating suite under local anesthesia or mild sedation.
 For patients who would like to be more deeply sedated or fully asleep, Dr. Nayak prefers Frontenac Surgery and Spine Care Center or St. John’s Mercy Hospital.

-During your consultation for chin or cheek implant surgery, Dr. Nayak will ask you what about your middle and lower face bothers you, and may also ask you to talk about other, related areas of your face, such as your lower eyelids, nose, jawline, or neck Dr. Nayak will likely ask you to point out, very specifically, what you’d like to see changed.
+During your consultation for facial implants St. Louis plastic surgeon, Dr. Nayak, will ask you what about your middle and lower face bothers you, and may also ask you to talk about other, related areas of your face, such as your lower eyelids, nose, jawline, or neck Dr. Nayak will likely ask you to point out, very specifically, what you’d like to see changed.
 Identifying exactly what needs to be addressed is the cornerstone of good results!

 Dr. Nayak will then review your medical history form, and may ask for some additional information from you.
 Current and past smoking habits, or the use of nicotine gum or patch products, are especially important to mention to Dr. Nayak during this part of the consultation as nicotine dramatically reduces the chances of proper healing.
 Dr. Nayak will also pay special attention to parts of your medical history that need to be considered carefully when undertaking facial implant surgery, such as uncontrolled high blood pressure, or any medications or supplements you may take that thin the blood.
 In general, all over-the-counter pain/fever reducers (except Tylenol) are off-limits for 2 weeks before and after facial implant surgery, as are ginkgo biloba, St. John’s Wort, or high doses of fish oil, flax seed oil, or vitamin E.